 How to Brush Your Teeth

-Many people think they know how to brush, after all, we’ve been doing it since we were kids.
-But over time, people get a bit lackadaisical and they don’t get the most out of brushing.
-It’s important for long term tooth health, especially if you would like to keep your teeth well into old age.
+Many people think they know how to brush; after all, we’ve been doing it since we were kids.
+But over time, people get a bit lackadaisical, and they don’t get the most out of brushing.
+It’s vital for long term tooth health, especially if you would like to keep your teeth well into old age.

-First, use fluoride toothpaste in order to get the best protection.
+First, use a fluoride toothpaste to get the best protection.
 Position the brush at a 45degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion using small, gentle strokes and light pressure.
 Use this technique on all upper and lower incisors.
-Use back and forth motions to brush the biting surfaces.
+Use back and forth actions to brush the biting surfaces.
 Don’t forget to brush your tongue to remove germs.
-A tongue scraper can even be more effective at removing bacteria from the surface of your tongue.
+A tongue sweeper can even be more effective at eliminating bacteria from the surface of your tongue.

 How to Floss Your Teeth

 We know that no one likes to floss.
 But gum disease usually appears in the area between the teeth that your toothbrush misses.
 Flossing is a very effective way to remove plaque from those surfaces, preventing gum disease and tooth decay.
 Flossing is simple and only takes two minutes.